gizinski-jacek/odinbook-api/README.md

 Github repo can be found [here](https://github.com/gizinski-jacek/odinbook-api).

-This repo is live on [Heroku](https://odinbook-api-48463.herokuapp.com).
+Live demo can be found on [Heroku](https://odinbook-api-48463.herokuapp.com).

 ## Getting Started